Filter tracts by threshold to find underserved areas

 Where does the data come from?▶

-SparkMap synthesizes data from
+SparkMap synthesizes data from three primary sources:

 Opportunity Atlas

-incarceration rate estimates at the census-tract level.
+From Harvard/Census Bureau, provides income mobility and incarceration rate estimates at the census-tract level. opportunityinsights.org

 Child Opportunity Index 3.0

-From diversitydatakids.org, a composite index measuring neighborhood opportunity across
+From diversitydatakids.org, a composite index measuring neighborhood opportunity across education, health/environment, and social/economic domains. diversitydatakids.org

 Census & ACS